rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/RpcPhp/1.2.0/README.txt

   it was (int $code, string $message, int $origin).
 Now it behaves like a normal PHP Exception and the signature is (string $message, int $code, Exception $previous, int $origin).
 Please update your code accordingly.

+- Note that you no longer need to use the signature ($params, $error) in for the service methods.
+Arguments are passed to the service methods as they are in normal php functions/methods.
+For backward compatibility, method introspection is used.
+See AbstractServer.php, lines 68-88, for more information on that.